partigabor/aromatica-old/database/output/md/pepper_gen.md

 title = "Pepper"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The dried fruits of an Indian vine, also known as black pepper, related to long pepper.

+, also known as black pepper, related to long pepper.

-description = "Pungent seasoning from the berry of the common pepper plant of east india; use whole or ground, also known as black pepper, related to long pepper. " weight = 10
+According to WordNet: Pungent seasoning from the berry of the common pepper plant of East India; use whole or ground.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"